apiverve/keywordextractor.Python-API/README.md

 Keyword Extractor API
 ============

-Keyword Extractor is a simple tool for extracting keywords from a text.
+Keyword Extractor is a simple tool for extracting keywords from a web page.
 It returns the keywords and the frequency of each keyword.

 ![Build Status](https://img.shields.io/badge/build-passing-green)
 ![Code Climate](https://img.shields.io/badge/maintainability-B-purple)